josh9730/refactored-couscous/projects/snapshots/readme.md

 - Clone repository
 - Requires python 3.6+
 - `pip install -r requirements.txt`
-- Requires MFA login with keyring.
+- Requires kerying for MFA and CAS (only needed if you want to push to Jira).
 See documentation for setup.

 ## Run program